jchristn/Blobject/README.md

 - @phpfui for adding the original code for BLOB copy functionality
 - @Revazashvili for fixes related to byte array instantiation, Azure, and refactoring
+- @courtzzz for keeping the region list updated

 ## New in v4.1.x